enricovallar/LumericalDtuHpc/README.md

 mpiexec -np 32 /appl/lumerical/2024-R2.03/bin/fdtd-engine-impi-lcl -t 1-logall -remote {PROJECT_FILE_PATH}
 ```
 This submission script is based on the example reported in `/appl/lumerical/jobscript2024.sh/` with some variations.
 Note that we use `'` instead of `"` otherwise it will not work.
+Remember to insert a valid username.

 > **Note:**
 > <span style="color:red">Note that this example works for FDTD simulations.
 If you want to make it work for EME of FDE simulations you need to use another engine.
 For example, for EME simulations you need to use `eme-engine-impi-lcl` instead of `fdtd-engine-impi-lcl`.
 A list of all the engines can be found using the command `ls /appl/lumerical/2024-R2.03/bin` on DTU HPC.</span>